alexanderrich/exploration_consumption/doc/journal/paper.md

 ### Design and procedure.

+![Examples of the Experiment 3 tasks. (a): an example of the slider task, in which the numeric timer has been replaced by a red timer bar. (b): an example of the video task. (c): an example of the decision-making task.](figures/experiment3tasks.png){#fig:exp3tasks}

 As in Experiment 2, the Barratt Impulsiveness Scale was administered prior to completing the main task.

-In the main task, participants were instructed that they would have to make a series of choices between two buttons.
+In the main task, shown in Figure {@fig:exp3tasks}c, participants were instructed that they would have to make a series of choices between two buttons.
 They were told that after selecting a button they would spend some amount of time performing a boring slider task and a fun video task, and that their choice could affect the amount of time spent on